EleutherAI/gpt-neo/README.md

 # Requirements

 ```
-bash
-$ pip3 install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 # Training Setup

 Sign up for [Google Cloud Platform](https://cloud.google.com/), and create a [storage bucket](https://cloud.google.com/storage).

-Create your VM through a google shell (`https://ssh.cloud.google.com/`) with `ctpu up --vm-only` so that it can connect to your Google bucket and TPUs and install the correct versions of the libraries with pip (see above).
+Create your VM through a google shell (`https://ssh.cloud.google.com/`) with `ctpu up --vm-only` so that it can connect to your Google bucket and TPUs and install the requirements with pip (see above).

 Download the dummy data: `wget https://storage.googleapis.com/connors-datasets/bundestag/bundestag_0.tfrecords`